zhongkaifu/Seq2SeqSharp/README.md

 B_PER E_PER S_NOR S_NOR S_NOR S_NOR S_NOR S_NOR

 # Release Package
 You can download the release package from (here)[https://github.com/zhongkaifu/Seq2SeqSharp/releases/tag/20210125] .
-The release package includes Seq2SeqSharp binary files, model file and test files.
-The model was trained for English to Chinese translation.
-It's an encoder-decoder model using 4 Transformer layers (hidden dim: 512, embedding dim: 512).
-The training config file is also included in the package.
-Test input file contains one English sentence per line, and the test reference file has one Chinese sentence per line.
+The release package includes Seq2SeqSharp binary files, model files and test files.
+For models, the release package includes many different models trained by Seq2SeqSharp, such as machine translation models between English and Chinese, Japanese, German, question-answer model for medical domain in Chinese and others.
+These models were trained using Transformer layers.
+The training config files are also included in the package.
+Test input file contains one sentence per line, and the corresponding reference file has one sentence per line.
 All sentences were already encoded to subwords by SentencePiece, so the package also includes the model and vocabulary of SentencePiece.

 (SentencePiece)[https://github.com/google/sentencepiece] is a subword level tokenization tool from Google.
 Given raw text, it can build model and vocabulary at subword level, encode text from word level to subword level or decode subword text back to word level.
 Subword level tokenization could significantly reduce vocabulary size which is useful for OOV and decoding performance improvement for many systems, especially low resource systems.
 Subword level tokenization and SentencePiece are optional for Seq2SeqSharp.
 You can tokenize input text to any type of tokens and send them to Seq2SeqSharp or let Seq2SeqSharp generate them.